Hypselospinus: History and naming

+British palaeontologist David B. Norman was the first to suggest that I. fittoni and I. hollingtonensis could represent the same taxon in 1987, with I. fittoni taking priority as it was described one page before I. hollingtonensis.
+Together, I. fittoni and I. dawsoni would be the two iguanodonts from the Wadhurst Clay Formation, both found at Shornden and other sites and from the same Valanginian age.
+The material of I. fittoni, including I. hollingtonensis, was misidentified as three partial skulls and jaws in 1990 and 2004 reviews.
+Not all authors agreed on the inclusion of I. hollingtonensis within I. fittoni, with American palaeontologist Gregory S. Paul in 2008, and British palaeontologist Peter M. Galton in 2009 retaining the species as separate, and as potentially belonging in a new genus separate from Iguanodon.

 In May 2010 the fossils comprising Hypselospinus were by David Norman reclassified as a separate genus, among them the holotype BMNH R1635, consisting of a left ilium, a sacrum, tail vertebrae and teeth.
 The generic name is derived from Greek hypselos, "high" and Latin spina, "thorn", in reference to the high vertebral spines.
 Later that same year, a second group of scientists independently re-classified I. fittoni into a new genus they named Wadhurstia, which thus is a junior objective synonym of Hypselospinus.
 Hypselospinus lived during the lower Valanginian stage, around 140 million years ago.
 A contemporary of Barilium (also once thought to be a species of Iguanodon), Hypselospinus was a lightly built iguanodontian estimated at 6 metres (19.7 ft) long.
-The species Iguanodon fittoni was described from remains discovered in 1886 alongside an unnamed ichthyosaur in the lower Valanginian-age Lower Cretaceous Wadhurst Clay of East Sussex, England.
+The species Iguanodon fittoni was described from remains discovered in 1886 alongside an unnamed ichthyosaur in the lower Valanginian-age Lower Cretaceous Wadhurst Clay of Shornden, East Sussex, England.
 Remains from Spain may also pertain to it.
 Norman (2004) wrote that three partial skeletons are known for it, but this is an error.